stevenarroyave/UPTAKE/README.md

-# PortfolioProject
+# Uptake Project

-This is a Portfolio project for the INDE404 Module.
-The assignment of this module is to create a personal portfolio using HTML, CSS and javascript.
+This is my project for INDE502 - Net Architecture